Dormant black hole candidates from Gaia DR3 summary diagnostics: A catalogue of RGB+BH candidates

 A RGB+BH binary enters the final catalogue only if it passes the two-stage selection function: (1) it must show excess scatter in RV and position; \texttt{ruwe}\,$>1.4$ and \texttt{rv\_amplitude\_robust}\,$>20$\,km\,s$^{-1}$, and (2) the inferred companion mass must exceed 3\,M$_\odot$.
 The resulting recovery fractions are shown in Fig.~\ref{fig:completeness}.

 The upper panels show the mean values of \texttt{ruwe} and \texttt{rv\_amplitude\_robust} for the simulated binaries as a function of period and BH mass.
-At fixed period, higher BH masses result in larger orbits and thus higher astrometric signals, reflected in increased \texttt{ruwe} values.
+At fixed period, higher BH masses result in larger orbits, and thus larger astrometric signals, reflected in increased \texttt{ruwe} values.
 As expected, \texttt{ruwe} increases with orbital period up to the \textit{Gaia} DR3 observation baseline of $\sim10^3$\,d, beyond which the phase coverage is less complete and \texttt{ruwe} decreases.
 A noticeable dip occurs at orbital periods close to one year, where orbital motion becomes degenerate with parallax.
 Systems with periods between $\sim$100 and several thousand days typically exceed the \texttt{ruwe}\,$>1.4$ threshold.
 These trends depend on the distance distribution of the RGB stars in our sample, which extends to several kiloparsecs.

-The RV amplitude of a binary scales with companion mass and inversely with orbital period, explaining the downward trend in \texttt{rv\_amplitude\_robust} with period in the upper right panel.
+The RV amplitude of a binary scales with companion mass and inversely with orbital period, explaining the downward trend in \texttt{rv\_amplitude\_robust} with period in the upper-right panel.
 Up to periods of $\sim$10 years, most systems fall above the 20\,km\,s$^{-1}$ threshold.

 The lower panels of Fig.~\ref{fig:completeness} show the recovery fraction of simulated RGB+BH binaries across three stages; (1) passing the initial \texttt{ruwe} and \texttt{rv\_amplitude\_robust} cuts (left), (2) having inferred companion masses above 3\,M$_\odot$ (centre), and (3) satisfying both criteria and entering the final catalogue (right).
 Results are shown for the three considered BH masses as a function of the orbital period.